magnussolution/magnusbilling7/wiki/en/modules/call/call.rst

 Sip user
 --------

-| SIP Account that made the call
+| SIP user that made the call